NorthernMan54/homebridge-hampton-bay/README.md

 * dimmable - Is the light dimmable, defaults to false
 * out      - out setting for IR Blaster, defaults to 1
+* light    - Does the fan support a light, defaults to true

 # Finding remote code for your remote / fan